 Tibetan mastiffs can be conditioned to get along with other family dogs but use caution when introducing them to cats or unfamiliar dogs.
 Tibetan mastiffs can be quite vocal, and they’re quick to bark at perceived threats or trespassers – particularly at night.

 Tibetan mastiffs are a low-maintenance breed.
 They don’t require constant attention or affection, and they typically appreciate a fair amount of freedom.
 They are completely inappropriate for small homes or apartments, and they truly require a large, fenced yard.
+This is because they require the outdoors for exploration and independence.

 However, because these dogs can become obese easily, you should avoid super-high-calorie foods.
 Instead, look for a food that provides plenty of protein, and features at least one whole protein at the beginning of the ingredient list.

-It’s also a good idea to look for a food with glucosamine, chondroitin or both, as these supplements may help to prevent some of the joint problems that can afflict this breed.
+It is also a good idea to look for a food with glucosamine, chondroitin or both, as these supplements may help to prevent some of the joint problems that can afflict this breed.

 We’ve written about great dog foods for large and giant breeds before, so be sure to check out our comprehensive review of the topic before adding a Tibetan mastiff (or any other big dog, for that matter) to your family.